-A line-up change occurred on their Mad Butcher EP (1987) with Harry Wilkens added to the spare guitar position, and Oliver Kaiser taking over drums.
+A line-up change occurred on their Mad Butcher EP (1987) with Oliver Kaiser taking on drums and Harry Wilkens taking the extra guitar.
 Release From Agony followed in 1988 as well as two titled Mad Butcher / Sentence of Death and Sentence of Death / Infernal Overkill respectively, and the live effort Live Without Sense following in 1989 on the 'Noise' label.
-But this release found the band in turmoil, forcing Schmier to leave the band, later to form Headhunter, with Andre Grieder taking over the vocal duties for the 1990 release of Cracked Brain, an album that didn't receive favorable reviews; the band then split after the release of the compilation album titled simply Best Of (1990).
+But this 1989 release found the band in turmoil, forcing Schmier to leave the band, later to form Headhunter, with Andre Grieder taking over the vocal duties for the 1990 release of Cracked Brain, an album that didn't receive favorable reviews; the band then split after the release of the compilation album titled simply Best Of (1990).

-After being inactive for sometime, Sifringer recruited a new line-up of Thomas Rosenmerkel (vocals), Michael Piranio (guitar), with and Oliver Kaiser (drums) and the returning Christian Engler (bass) to release the self-financed Destruction EP (1994), Them Not Me EP (1995) and The Least Successful Human Cannonball (1998) before getting a deal with 'Nuclear Blast' as a three-piece featuring the returning Schmier and Sifringer with Sven Vormann (drums) to release All Hell Breaks Loose (2000), and album that showed them updating their Thrash style, and The Antichrist (2001) before releasing Metal Discharge (2001) withMarc Reign now on drums.
+After being inactive for sometime, Sifringer recruited a new line-up of Thomas Rosenmerkel (vocals), Michael Piranio (guitar), with and Oliver Kaiser (drums) and the returning Christian Engler (bass) to release the self-financed Destruction EP (1994), followed by the Them Not Me EP (1995) and The Least Successful Human Cannonball (1998) before getting a deal with 'Nuclear Blast' as a three-piece featuring the returning Schmier and Sifringer with Sven Vormann (drums) to release All Hell Breaks Loose (2000), an album that showed them updating their thrash style.
+The Antichrist (2001) followed before Metal Discharge (2003) with Marc Reign now on drums.
 The line-up was then fairly stable for the releases of Alive Devastation live album (2003), Inventor of Evil (2005), All Hell Breaks Loose + The Antichrist compilation (2007), Thrash Anthems (2007), D.E.V.O.L.U.T.I.O.N.
 (2008) and the The Curse of the Antichrist - Live in Agony live album in 2009.